-The Praxis II Art: Content and Analysis Exam is designed to evaluate the readiness to teach art.
+The Praxis Art: Content and Analysis Exam is designed to evaluate the readiness to teach art.

 This computer-delivered exam is 2 hours in length.
 The exam consists of 85 selected-response questions and 3 constructed-response questions.
 There may be some questions included that do not count toward your score.